Five Things You Should Know About NDMA Contamination in Valsartan

 3. What Types of Cancer Does Valsartan Cause?

 NDMA may increase the risk of developing cancerous tumors.
-Research has shown that NDMA is linked to liver, kidney, pancreatic, stomach, and colorectal cancer.
+Research has shown that NDMA is linked to liver, kidney, intestinal, stomach, and colorectal cancer.

 4. Where Are the Drugs Coming From?